wpmccormack/e1039-analysis/HitEmbedding/macro_ana/README.md

-# `macro_ana`:  Macro to analyze data before/after hit embedding
+# Macro to analyze data before/after hit embedding

 This macro is to analyze the data before/after the hit embedding.
-You can apply the identical analysis program to both the embedded data and non-embedded data.
+You can apply the identical analysis program to both the embedded data and the non-embedded data.
 The comparison between them shows you the effect of embedded hits.
 Thus you will carry out the analysis twice in two sub-directories; `not_embedded` and `embedded`.